The-Focus-AI/asciiwebcam/memory/active-context.md

   - Command-line interface
   - Color scheme optimization
   - Status display implementation
+  - Fixed display spacing issues
+  - mise configuration and verification
+- Current:
+  - Setting up testing infrastructure
+  - Performance optimization planning
 - Next:
-  - Keyboard control system
-  - Real-time style switching
+  - Implement test suite
+  - Add performance monitoring
-  - Error handling
+  - Complete documentation

 ## Open Questions

-- What keyboard shortcuts would be most intuitive?
+- What test cases should we prioritize?
-- How to handle conflicting keyboard mappings?
+- How to structure the test suite?
+- What performance metrics should we track?
+- What documentation sections are most important?
-- How to implement smooth transitions?
+- How to organize the development guide?
-- Should we add more specialized controls?